syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 {:#events:cascade}

-Fires when cascading happen between two DropDownList exactly after value change in first dropdown and before filtering happen in second Dropdown.
+Fires when the cascading happens between two DropDownList exactly after the value changes in the first dropdown and before filtering in the second Dropdown.

 <table class="params">
 <thead>